ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

     1. [Enable VPN access on each account that needs VPN access](/docs/iaas-vpn?topic=iaas-vpn-getting-started#enable-user-vpn-access).

-    2. Depending on your operating system, download the latest `MotionPro` 32-bit or 64-bit files from the Array Networks [Clients and Tools](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html) download site.
+    2. Depending on your operating system, download the latest `MotionPro` 32-bit or 64-bit files from the Array Networks [Clients and Tools](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html){: external} download site.
 [Learn more](/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients){: external}.

     3. Configure a standalone SSL VPN client and open a connection: